yuja/jj/docs/FAQ.md

 - Tooling that expects a Git repository still works (IDEs, build tooling, etc.)

-The [co-location documentation describes the drawbacks](git-compatibility.md#co-located-jujutsugit-repos) but the most important ones are:
+The [colocation documentation describes the drawbacks](git-compatibility.md#colocated-jujutsugit-repos) but the most important ones are:

 - Interleaving `git` and `jj` commands may create confusing bookmark conflicts